anteater/anteater/README.md

 `` - log\.debug``

-How about credential file that would cause a job loss if ever leaked into production?
+How about credential files that would cause a job loss if ever leaked into production?
 Anteater works with file names too.

-Perhaps:
+For Example:

 ``jenkins\.plugins\.publish_over_ssh\.BapSshPublisherPlugin\.xml``